CHarrison7/HospitalSystem/README.md

 - added kafka for messaging
 - added serviceAdministeredEvent model for use with Kafka messaging
 - added Zipkin and Micrometer for tracing
-- partial deployment to Amazon AWS...RDS/EKS/ECS created, docker images pushed, but non-functional and wasn't able to demonstrate

-* Was unable to get Security to work

 Config Service GitHub: https://github.com/CHarrison7/configrepo/